pgadmin-org/pgadmin4/docs/en_US/storage_manager.rst

 In the storage manager, ``My Storage`` is the pgAdmin user’s storage directory, and other listed directories are shared storages set by the pgAdmin server administrator.
-Using these, pgAdmin users can have common storages to share files. pgAdmin server administrator can configure the shared storages using the <link>config file</link>.
+Using these, pgAdmin users can have common storages to share files. pgAdmin server administrator can configure the shared storages using the :ref:`config file <config_py>`.
 Storages can be marked as restricted to give read-only access to non-admin pgAdmin users.